amirahnasihah/amirahnasihah/README.md

 - 👋 Hi, I’m @amirahnazili
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Python.
-- 🌱 I’m currently learning data analysis with python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on small projects to strentheng my basic skills on python
+- 💞️ I’m looking to collaborate on small projects to strentheng my basic skills on Python
-- 📫 Email:
+- 📫 Email: amirahnasihah97@gmail.com

 <!---
 amirahnazili/amirahnazili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.